On a rush? here are my top 3:

 You get a 10-year warranty for the frame and three years for the springs.
 Any other item has a 2-year warranty.

 The trampoline offers better airflow than most in-ground trampolines.
-The spring area is padded with a thick, heavy-duty, UV-resistant vinyl to protect your feet from cuts and pierces adequately.
+The spring area is padded with thick, heavy-duty, UV-resistant vinyl to protect your feet from cuts and pierces adequately.

 After you dig a sizable hole for the base, installation is a snap!